11 Conscious Jewelry Brands You Can Covet With A Clearer Conscience

 When a new pair of diamond studs also means a new pair of spruce trees or donations to an environmental or socially-oriented organization, they’ll sparkle even more.

-Before you click “buy now” or sign on the dotted line, have you considered vintage and online thrift stores?
+Before you click “buy now” or sign on the dotted line, have you considered vintage options from second hand stores

-Fortunately, these brands are (prong) setting the stage for a more conscious industry.
+If you’ve searched the racks and can’t quite find that diamond in the rough, move on to these conscious jewelry brands that are setting the stage for a more conscious industry.

-Share this article so we can spread awareness and promote conscious jewelry that truly shines (for everyone involved).
+While you’re at it, share this article, so we can spread awareness and promote bling that truly shines (for everyone involved).

 Pin these: